Cancer Cells Hijack Physiologic Metabolic Signals to Seed Liver Metastasis. Academic Article uri icon

 abstract

-• Metastasis arises from cancer-cell intrinsic adaptations and permissive tumor microenvironments (TME) that are distinct across different organs.
-Deciphering the mechanisms underpinning organotropism could provide novel preventive and therapeutic strategies for cancer patients.
-Rogava and colleagues identified Pip4kc as a driver of liver metastasis, acting by sensitizing cancer cells to insulin-dependent PI3K/AKT signaling, which could be reversed by dual pharmacological inhibition of PI3K and SGLT2 or a ketogenic diet.
-The study highlights the importance of tumor: microenvironment communication in the context of systemic physiology and points towards potential combination therapies.
+• Metastasis arises from cancer cell-intrinsic adaptations and permissive tumor microenvironments (TME) that are distinct across different organs.
+Deciphering the mechanisms underpinning organotropism could provide novel preventive and therapeutic strategies for patients with cancer.
+Rogava and colleagues identified Pip4k2c as a driver of liver metastasis, acting by sensitizing cancer cells to insulin-dependent PI3K/AKT signaling, which could be reversed by dual pharmacologic inhibition of PI3K and SGLT2 or a ketogenic diet.
+The study highlights the importance of tumor microenvironment communication in the context of systemic physiology and points toward potential combination therapies.

 publication date